dhconnelly/dhcdev/README.md

 ## Implementation

-There are two packages:
+There are two parts:

 -   `build`: a static site builder.
-It transforms a directory of HTML and Markdown files into a directory of HTML files by rendering the Markdown and passing through the HTML unmodified.
+It copies files from one directory to another, rendering any Markdown (`.md`) files into HTML and copying all other files without modification.

 -   `serve`: serves static files.
 There's some wrapper logic around the Go standard library's `http.FileServer` to log requests and response codes and to expose basic metrics using `expvar` at `/debug/status`.

+The `Dockerfile` builds both tools, calls `build` to build the files in `pages`, and calls `serve` to serve them.

 ## License